In order to reduce the formation of pinholes and cracks, we improved the process for making perovskite solar cells.

 Scaling up to large scale production

-While relatively simple to produce on a small scale in a lab, scaling up perovskite solar cells so they’re useful for industry has been a challenge.
+While relatively simple to produce on a small scale in a lab, scaling up perovskite solar cells so they’re useful for real application has been a challenge.

 Modifying the process